Policies and guidelines for research data management

 - increased innovation in the private and public sectors

 - efficiency improvement and better utilisation of public funds

 UiO will arrange for employees and students to easily be able to follow the currently applicable regulations.
 This means that UiO should have clear data management guidelines, as well as adequate training opportunities, Internet pages, support functions, IT services and e-Infrastructure.
 The entire organization must cooperate, also with relevant external partners/funding agencies, in order to implement good practices under the framework conditions established by law and the funding agencies.

 - accurate, complete, genuine, and reliable

-- securely stored, either in institutional archives or in national/international/domain-specific archives
+- securely stored and/or archived, either on institutional storage and archival solutions or in national/international/domain-specific archives

 - maintained in accordance with legal and research-ethical obligations